papyrusglobal/papyrus/papyrus-stuff/ui/readme.md

     (custom RPC http://148.251.152.112:52545) where you want to transfer your PPR tokens from.

+3. If you selected Papyrus network, you need to stake some funds first, if you didn't do it before, for the account you use.
+To stake, use this controller UI:

+    1. Open or refresh the controller UI page (http://head.papyrus.network:8000/controller/).
+Make sure it shows your account.
+    2. Use value (e.g. 1) and press 'stake' button.
+Confirm your action with Metamask pop-up.
+    3. After several seconds, the Metamask will notify you that the transaction is complete.
+After that, refresh the controller page.
+    4. Repeat steps 2-3 one more time (two times in total).
+This is a workaround and will be fixed soon.

 3. Browse to the bridge at http://head.papyrus.network:3000/.
 Confirm Metamask authentication pop-up.